How to setup the python environment

 config --set channel_priority strict

-means set the channel priority to strict globally, click here for more details about channel priority.
+means set the channel priority to strict globally, click here for more details about channel priority.update --all -y

 ) without confirm.